gagandaroach/rosie/docs/web/codeserver.md

 To enable VSCode's python language features, install the ms-python package in the vscode extension bar.

-**Note: There is a bug with the latest python extension.
-See the Installing Extension subsection below to install a previous version.**

 ### Selecting Conda Environment

 VSCode's Python extension allows you to select between user managed conda environments.
 To change the current working environment, select the Python label in the bottom task bar.
 Then in the popup window, choose the interpreter you wish to use.